openenergymonitor/guide/source/setup/north-america.markdown

 1. Use an [Optical Pulse Sensor](https://shop.openenergymonitor.com/optical-utility-meter-led-pulse-sensor/) instead of CT sensor to interface directly with a utility meter.
 This will give an accurate reading of energy consumed (KWh) but will not provide a real-time power reading (W).

-2. Use an alternative larger CT sensor: It's possible to obtain larger CT sensors, however using an alternative sensor will usually require a change of calibration and possibly hardware modification (change burden resistor value).
-See [Building Blocks > EmonTx in North America](https://openenergymonitor.org/emon/buildingblocks/EmonTx-in-North-America) for more info and general [Building Blocks CT sections](https://openenergymonitor.org/emon/buildingblocks/EmonTx-in-North-America).
+2. Use an alternative larger CT sensor: It's possible to obtain larger CT sensors.
+However, using an alternative CT will usually require re-calibration and possibly, hardware modification (burden resistor may need replacement).
+See [Building Blocks > EmonTx in North America](https://openenergymonitor.org/emon/buildingblocks/EmonTx-in-North-America) for more info.
+[Building Blocks CT sections](https://openenergymonitor.org/emon/buildingblocks/EmonTx-in-North-America).
 Please search / post on the [community forums](https://community.openenergymonitor.org) for further assistance.

 <p class='note warning'>
 Installing clip-on CT sensors on USA electrical systems should only by undertaken by a professional electrician.
-In a typical residential installation Even if the main breaker is swiched off, the load center feeders and busbars are always live.
+In a typical residential installation, even if the main breaker is swiched off, the load center feeders and busbars are always live.
 </p>

 ### 2. Use USA AC-AC Adapter